 You can save your PPT in mp4 format.
 Simply “Save As” and choose the right option!

 The software converts the click animations and timings automatically so the video of your presentation plays without pause.
 Wait!
-If you’re picturing slides with bulleted lists appearing one by one as a movie: stop that train of thought right now.
-If you haven’t looked before, have a butchers at Presented’s vimeo channel for a few examples of what we mean by PowerPoint videos.
+If you’re picturing slides with bulleted lists just appearing one by one as a movie: stop that train of thought right now.
+If you haven’t looked before, have a butchers at Presented’s vimeo channel for a few examples of great animation for cool PowerPoint videos.

 Videos can be any dimension, can be used to sell your product, show your company creds, and so on.
-Video marketing is so powerful, and you probably have the software on your computer already to create and edit high quality video files.
-And thanks to a recent PowerPoint upgrade – you can now also choose from various export qualities.
-Lower res perhaps for mobile social media shares, or high quality 4k!
+Video marketing can be so powerful.
+PowerPoint also lets you choose from various export qualities.
+Low res for mobile social media shares, or high quality 4k!

 PowerPoint made videos can be good, and we mean really good.
 You might be tempted to use a professional video making company – and you’d get a great result, but for all future edits and text or simple statistic updates, you have to go back to that company and pay a fee.
 When you have a video in PowerPoint and you need to make edits – well, you have the software, you can go ahead and make the changes yourself and resave.
 You’ll be able to keep your company presentations up to date – for a long time and in the most cost-effective way.